 The X Games Environmentality™ program focuses on preventing pollution, purchasing sustainable materials and reducing waste.
 Among the eco-friendly changes has been a switch to the use of FSC-certified wood for the competition ramps used by skateboarders, BMX bike riders, and in-line skaters.
 In addition, athlete trading cards are printed on 100 percent recycled paper that’s processed without chlorine, the sound system is powered by a solar bus, and recyclables are sorted out of the garbage bins.
 Wind power credits provide a source of renewable energy and the games are carbon neutral through the use of emissions offsets.
 To honor participating athletes, trees are planted in support of preventing pollution.
 In the staff catering area, utensils, plates, and cups made from biodegradable materials, such as corn, sugarcane, and paper are provided.

 “The ESPN X Games attracts a young demographic, and that puts us in a terrific position to lead by example in increasing environmental education and awareness for future generations,” said Chris Stiepock, X Games General Manager, a few years back.
 “Our sports depend on a healthy environment, and we’re proud of our efforts to preserve natural resources in any way we can.”

 Indeed, many of the so-called “alternative sports” – the extreme ones, the human-powered ones, the solitary ones and the team ones – depend upon a healthy environment.
 So whichever of the action sports you choose to play this summer, for fun or competition, try to find a way to do it that won’t harm the environment.
 In the future, eco-friendly action sports could be the only ones around.

 Wendy Priesnitz is the Editor of Natural Life Magazine, where an earlier version of this article was first published.
-She is also a journalist with forty years of experience and the author of twelve books.
+She is also a journalist with forty years of experience and the author of thirteen books.